vex-codex/Authentiscan/README.md

 # License

-Distributed under the MIT License.
+This project is licensed under the MIT License.